Sri Paabahareshwarar Vadathillai

 The Divine Mother of All Births

-Her head gently tilts to the right, a subtle yet powerful gesture, as though she is lovingly and attentively listening to the kurai (sorrows, burdens, and prayers) of every devotee who stands before her.
+Sri Maragadhambigai thayar head is gently tilts to the right, a subtle yet powerful gesture, as though she is lovingly and attentively listening to the kurai (sorrows, burdens, and prayers) of every devotee who stands before her.
 This unique posture is said to signify that no plea goes unheard, no tear unseen, and no pain unfelt in her presence.

 “Devi Maragadhambigaiyin darisanam yellaa piravikum thaayai sandhipathu.”